-Assessors determine the value of all real property within their jurisdictions in the following classes:
+Assessors determine the value of all real property within their jurisdictions as:

 - Residential

-- Multi-Residential

 - Commercial

 - Industrial

 - Agricultural

+- Exempt

 They complete assessments every year with an effective date of January 1.
 Every odd-numbered year is considered a reassessment year.
 In the case of new construction or improvements, this may involve assessing the partial value of a property.